 For instance, if a company did not tell consumers that their pills could lead to heart attack, and someone was injured in that manner, then a court could held for the plaintiff in a subsequent failure to warn product liability case.

-Talk to a lawyer or group of attorneys if faulty safety warnings or marketing instructions sold in the chain of commerce prove to harm you or put you at adequate risk of harm.
+Talk to a Chicago product liability attorney or group of attorneys if faulty safety warnings or marketing instructions sold in the chain of commerce prove to harm you or put you at adequate risk of harm.
 Our team can help prove that the manufactured item had insufficient warning, instructions, or lack of safety measures.

 Determining Liability in a Product Liability Accident